Ecotricity's domestic supply terms and conditions

 provide us with your new address (if applicable);

 provide a final meter reading so we can accurately produce your final bill.
-If you do not provide us with a final meter reading, you agree that we can estimate your final bill.
+If you do not provide us with a final meter reading, you agree that we can estimate your final bill; and

-Provided that you’ve met these terms, your contract for your old property will end on the date that you move out.
+Provided that you’ve met these terms, your contract for your old Property will end on the date that you move out.
+If you are on a Fixed Tariff and move Property before the end of the Fixed Period, you agree to pay for any Exit Fees due (give us a call if you want to talk about resuming a Fixed Tariff at your new Property).
 You agree to provide us with evidence of the date that you moved out if there is any dispute.

 the date that you tell us that you’ve moved; or